 Eid al-Fitr holiday will close offices, consulates

 What is the change?
-The Muslim holiday of Eid al-Fitr, expected to begin around June 14 at sunset, will close offices and delay processing of applications in countries across the Middle East, North Africa and parts of Asia, and at their consular missions around the world.
+The Muslim holiday of Eid al-Fitr, which will begin the week of May 11, will close offices and delay application processing times in countries across the Middle East, North Africa, and parts of Asia as well as at consular missions around the world.

 What does the change mean?
-Offices will close for three to 10 days, depending on the country.
-Applicants should expect delays in processing of visas and work permits.
+Offices will close for one to 11 days, depending on the country.
+Applicants should expect delays in processing times for visas, work permits and similarly related items.

 - Who is affected: Applicants for all visas and permits.

-- Next steps: Time-sensitive filings should be completed before the holiday break to avoid delays.
+- Next steps: If possible, time-sensitive filings should be completed before the holiday break to avoid delays.

 Background: Eid al-Fitr (Festival of Breaking the Fast) marks the end of the holy month of Ramadan and is celebrated with three or more days of festivities.
 The holiday is also known as Ramazan Bayrami in Turkey, Hari Raya Puasa in Singapore, and Korité or Tabaski in West Africa.